-Overtime breaks down into two categories for nonexempt employees.
+Overtime breaks down into two categories for non-exempt employees.
 The 1.5 times rate comes when the employee does one of the following:

-- works more than 40 hours in one workweek
+- Works more than 40 hours in one workweek

-- works beyond 8 hours on a single workday, up to 12 hours
+- Works beyond 8 hours on a single workday, up to 12 hours

-- 8 hours worked on the seventh work day in a row in a single workweek
+- 8 hours worked on the seventh workday in a row in a single workweek

 The double pay rate is valid when a nonexempt employee does one of the following:

-- works beyond 12 hours in a single workday
+- Works beyond 12 hours in a single workday

-- works beyond 8 hours on the seventh work day in a row in a single workweek
+- Works beyond 8 hours on the seventh workday in a row in a single workweek

 California Labor Issue: 2.
 Independent Contractor

 As an employer, you're required to keep different tax forms for independent contractors compared to regular employees.
 When you hire a contractor, you'll need a 1099-MISC on file.
-You'll also implement different withholding from their paychecks and pay an alternative amount for their taxes.
+You'll also implement different withholdings from their paychecks and pay an alternative amount for their taxes.